Niko731973/The-Eternal-Market/README.md

 Sellers have incentive to ship their products or deliver their services quickly.
 Because TEM cannot be shut down, Sellers have the potential to reap large profits from listings with a long track history of successful deliveries.
 Potential buyers can view each listings history, with feedback from previous buyers, the statistics of successful and disputed transactions.

+### Price Stabilization
+ETH (and many other cryptocurrencies) are notoriously volatile.
+TEM uses MakerDAO's decentralized medianizer pricefeed oracle to constantly adjust the listing prices to mitigate exchange rate volatility.
+A new price is set whenever:

+A) The Source price differs to the most recently submitted price by more than the defined amount (currently 1%)
+B) Last price update was more than 6 hours ago.

+See https://developer.makerdao.com/feeds/ for more information on how the oracle functions.

 ### Staying Anonymous on TEM:

 Coming Soon...